nuwave/lighthouse/docs/master/api-reference/directives.md

 ```

 Some operators require passing lists of values - or no value at all.
 The following
-query gets people that have no hair and do not have blue-ish eyes:
+query gets people that have no hair and blue-ish eyes:

 ```graphql
 {